Deep Clustering of Text Representations for Supervision-free Probing of Syntax: Crosslingual

-Recent work \cite{pires2019multilingual,wu2019beto} has shown that mBERT is surprisingly good at zero-shot crosslingual model transfer, in which annotations in one language are used to fine-tune the model for evaluation in another language.
-Inspired by this setting, we also evaluate the crosslingual performance of part of speech induction on the 12-tag universal treebank (Table~\ref{table:6}).
-The first row shows M1 accuracies when training and evaluating SyntDEC on the same language (monolingual).
-The second row shows M1 accuracies of the English-trained SyntDEC on other languages (crosslingual).
-Similar to \citet{he2019cross}, we use the distances of the languages from English in order to group languages as \textit{nearby} or \textit{distant}.
-The distance is calculated by taking the average of syntactic, genetic, and geographic distances according to the URIEL linguistic database \cite{littell2017uriel}.
+\citet{pires2019multilingual,wu2019beto} show that \mbert is effective at zero-shot crosslingual transfer.
+Inspired by this, we evaluate the crosslingual performance on 12-tag universal treebank (Table~\ref{table:6}).
+The first row shows M1 accuracies when training and evaluating \syntdec on the same language (monolingual).
+The second row shows M1 accuracies of the English-trained \syntdec on other languages (crosslingual).
+In general, we find that clusters learned on a high-resource languages like English can be used for other languages.
+Similar to \citet{he2019cross}, we use the distances of the languages with English to group languages as \textit{nearby} or \textit{distant}.
+The distance is calculated by accounting for syntactic, genetic, and geographic distances according to the URIEL linguistic database \cite{littell2017uriel}.

-Our results highlight the effectiveness of mBERT embeddings in crosslingual POSI.
-Even for Asian languages (Korean, Indonesian, and Japanese), which have a higher distance from English, the performance is comparable across settings.
-For nearby languages, crosslingual SyntDEC performs well and even outperforms the monolingual setting for some languages.
-Further study in this direction would help to investigate the performance decrease for German.
-However, in general, these findings suggests that clusters learned on a high-resource language like English can be used for POS induction for different languages.
+Our results highlight the effectiveness of \mbert in crosslingual \posi.
+Even for Asian languages (ko, id, and ja), which have a higher distance from English, the performance is comparable across settings.
+For nearby languages, crosslingual \syntdec performs well and even outperforms the monolingual setting for some languages.